miczlo/archiving-and-operation/README.md

 ## Description
 ### Overview

-The Industrial Edge Application "Archiving & Operation" is based on the "[Archiving](https://github.com/industrial-edge/)" Application and extends it with an Operation Panel to control the filling process.
+The Industrial Edge Application "Archiving & Operation" is based on the "[Archiving & Visualization](https://github.com/industrial-edge/archiving-and-visualization)" Application and extends it with an Operation Panel to control the filling process.
 With this Application you get a control panel for starting, stopping and reseting the filling process.

 ![overview](docs/graphics/overview.jpg)